-It will often be loose enough to where they will all fit comfortably but tight enough to where they aren’t sliding all over the place.
-If you can fit your suitcases up top, you have all of the trunk space you need for the rest of your items.
+It will often be loose enough so that they all fit comfortably, but tight enough so that they aren’t sliding all over the place.
+If you can fit your suitcases up top, think of all the free trunk space you’ll have for the rest of your stuff.

 3. Put your sports equipment up top